mousepawmedia/devdocs/network/source/guides/staff.rst

 4. Fill out as much of the profile as you want/can.
 Have fun with this!

-..
-NOTE:: Please fill out at least five "Fun Stuff" fields, as this is what
+..  note:: Please fill out at least five "Fun Stuff" fields, as this is what
     we will use to craft your profile on the MousePaw Media website.

 5. Click :guilabel:`Save Profile` at the bottom.